Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 The transition settings sidebar is located to the right of the workspace and allows to define the transition settings.
 The following fields are displayed:

 - *Key*
     Transition key.
-This field is read-only.
-The key is required for API access and must be unique within the workflow version.<!--- Was ist damit gemeint? und wenn ich eine transition mehrfach einfüge?...-->
+This field is automatically created.
+It is required for API access and must be unique within the workflow version.

 - *Label*
     Transition label defined by the user.
 It can be used to specify or simplify the transition name.
 When editing the transition label, it is changed both at the top of the settings sidebar and in the transition rectangle in the diagram.